oracle-livelabs/security/accessgovernance-oci-iam/data-load/data-load.md

 #  Perform AG data load (OIG)

+ANBU - IS THIS EVEN BEING USED?
+This is for OIG - ANBU
 ## Introduction

 To initiate a data load from the target connected system instance, perform the following tasks.